Sciance-Inc/statisfactory/readme.md

 * Rebase/merge before integrating your changes;
 * Use proper commit messages and follow `commitizen` commits conventions;
 * Use `bump2verion` to ... bump the version.
 * I like my code formatted the same way I like my coffee : `Black`.
-Use-it for code formatting bedore committing.
+Use-it for code formatting before committing.

 ## High level presentation
 * _Statisfactory_ is based on the idea of `Artefacts`. `Artefacts` are something produced or used by a statistical analysis such as a dataset, a report, a trained model ;